Thought reform in China

-Thought reform in China (思想改造 (sīxiǎng gǎizào)), also known as ideological remolding or ideological reform, was a campaign of the Chinese Communist Party (CCP) to reform the thinking of Chinese citizens into accepting Marxism–Leninism and Mao Zedong Thought (Maoism) from 1951 to 1952.
+Thought reform in the People's Republic of China (思想改造 (sīxiǎng gǎizào)), also known as ideological remolding or ideological reform, was a campaign of the Chinese Communist Party (CCP) to inculcate its citizens into accepting Marxism–Leninism and Mao Zedong Thought from 1951 to 1952.
 Techniques employed included indoctrination, "struggle sessions", propaganda, criticism and self-criticism, and a variety of other techniques.